 - Search for the right funder.
 See what kind of lawsuit loan rates companies offer.
-Check several funders, too, like Baker Street Funding, Thrivest Link, or Fast Cash.
+Check several funders, too, like Baker Street Funding or Fast Cash.
 They are the answer to landing a pre-settlement loan with a lower interest rate.

 - Do your due diligence.
 Don’t end up losing your whole settlement because you didn’t do your due diligence.
 Some pre-settlement funding companies on top of the search are not what you think they are.
-Research who they are, dig deep into their past, find out if the owner has been involved in previous lawsuits, or even worse, involved in financial crimes.
+Research who they are, dig deep into their past and find out if the owner has been involved in previous lawsuits or, even worse, involved in financial crimes.
 It’s all public record.

 - Talk to your lawyer.
 Your attorney is key to your settlement funding application.
 Make sure that your attorney is always present and up to date with your funding application.
 Your lawyer helps us figure out the details of your case and estimate its value.
 They will also let us know if any other outstanding liens may affect the amount we can fund.
 After speaking with one of our representatives, we ask that you contact your attorney to let them know we will be reaching out.
 Fostering a relationship early in the application process always helps us reach a funding decision quickly.

 - Be aware of red flags.
 Does the company you contact demand you only speak over text message?
 Do they say they are going to call your attorney and delay in doing so?
 Do they give you a general pre-selected answer to every question you ask?
 If you don’t feel comfortable, walk away.
-You can always contact another legal funding company no matter where you are in the process with your current application.
-Even if there is a contract out for you, you can still walk away.
+You can always contact another legal funding company, no matter where you are in your current application process.
+Even if there is a pending contract, you can still walk away.